kavun/kavun.github.io/_drafts/2013-08-15-javascript-style-guide.md

     cell: 0
 });
 ```
-Always use brackets with `if`, `for`, `while`, and other compound statements. `else` should always be on the same line as the closing bracket on the preceding `if` statement.
+Always use brackets with `if`, `for`, `while`, and other compound statements. `else` should always be on the same line as the closing bracket of the preceding `if` statement.
 ```js
 // bad
 while (i--) obj.test();